drzi/drzi.github.io/index.md

 <p style="clear: both;"></p>

-Dr. Azizi is a senior lecturer at the [Faculty of Engineering and Built Environment (FKAB)](https://fkab.usim.edu.my), [Universiti Sains Islam Malaysia (USIM)](https://usim.edu.my).
-His current research interests include Networks-on-Chip (NoC), embedded systems, real-time systems, Design Space Exploration, optimisation but he always keen to discuss about any open problems with potential Master or PhD candidates.
+Azizi is a senior lecturer at the [Faculty of Engineering and Built Environment (FKAB)](https://fkab.usim.edu.my), [Universiti Sains Islam Malaysia (USIM)](https://usim.edu.my).
+His current research interests include Embedded Systems, Cyber-Physical Systems, Real-Time Computing, Networks-On-Chip and Design Space Exploration, but he always keen to discuss about any open problems with potential Master or PhD candidates.

 He graduated in Electronic Engineering from the [Shibaura Institute of Technology (SIT)](https://www.shibaura-it.ac.jp/en), Japan in 2001.
 In 2004 he obtained a MSc in Computer Science from the [Universiti of Teknologi Malaysia (UTM)](https://kl.utm.my/), Malaysia.
 He completed his PhD research on [Design Space Exploration of Real-Time Networks-on-Chip](https://etheses.whiterose.ac.uk/8963/) at the [University of York](https://york.ac.uk) in 2015.
 He joined Universiti Sains Islam Malaysia (USIM) in 2009 as a Lecturer.
 In 2016 he was promoted to Senior Lecturer.
 From 2017 to 2018 he hold a position as the Head of Electronic Engineering Department at the Faculty of Engineering and Built Environment.
 Currently, he is a deputy director of the [Research & Innovation Management Centre (RIMC)](https://pppi.usim.edu.my/), USIM.